kpalash37/kpalash37/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently working as a lead solution developer, and managing team.\
 🌱 &nbsp;I have 12 years of experience in the field of software development.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+✍️ &nbsp;Interested in developing solutions for complex business problems through software development.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+💬 &nbsp;Feel free to reach out to me for pro consulting and volunteering, or ask me [here](https://github.com/kpalash37/kpalash37/issues).\
 ✉️ &nbsp;You can shoot me an email at palash.kuet@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [LinkedIn](https://www.linkedin.com/in/kpalash/) for more details about me.
 I'm open to feedback and suggestions!